enstso/rabbit-mqTest/readme.md

 This project demonstrates the flexibility and power of RabbitMQ's **Topic Exchange**.
 By using routing keys with patterns (like `france.*` or `*.department.#`), the producer can send messages to specific queues based on the routing patterns, while the consumer can listen to those queues with matching patterns.
 Docker Compose is used to simplify the environment setup, making it easy to run RabbitMQ and the application in isolated containers.

 The **topic exchange** pattern provides more advanced message routing capabilities, allowing for dynamic and highly configurable message distribution in a microservices environment.

----

-Let me know if you need any further clarifications or additions to this README!